 The NHS is expanding its uses of technology in healthcare and the North East and North Cumbria is leading the way in Digital Health Initiatives.This is an opportunity for you to get involved with this exciting fields as a doctor in GP training and as a part of your future practice.
 Applicants pursuing this extended ITP will benefit from:Mentorship; Funded postgraduate CPD; Digital Health Project; Leadership Development and Regional Digital Health Strategic involvement.

 An Overview of Digital Health

-There are up to 4 Research posts each year available to trainees to start between the end of ST1 and the end of ST2.
+There are up to 4 Research posts each year available to doctors in GP training to start between the end of ST1 and the end of ST2.
 These may be based at Newcastle and Sunderland Universities.

 During the first year you will choose academic modules, which allow you to complete a Postgraduate qualification in academic research to equip you with research skills.

-The format of this post may vary for trainees who have previous academic experience and qualifications.
+The format of this post may vary for those who have previous academic experience and qualifications.

-Further extensions to research / GP programme are accessible for trainees who are working towards a PhD.
+Further extensions to research / GP programme are accessible for those who are working towards a PhD.
 This is a unique opportunity available in HEE-NE only and does not exist elsewhere nationally.

 Further information can be found here: